laraadeboye/BASIC_TECH/system_admin_tasks/free-memory-space/README.md

 # Swap memory
-When memory is a constraint in a server where memory is used up fast, the following these steps will create and activate a swap file which helps to manage memory more effectively on your system.
+Sometimes memory availability can be a constraint in a server especially in cases where memory is used up fast.
+The following these steps will create and activate a swap file which helps to manage memory more effectively on your system.
 This can prevent issues if your physical memory is exhausted especially when running memory-intensive applications and you are low on memory.
 Swap can act as a safety net to handle memory spikes.
 If a system is running low on RAM and doessnt have sufficient swap space, `kswapd`, a virtual management kernel thread is enabled which indicates that the system memory is under memory pressure and is relying heavily on swap space.
 To limit this, a swapfile can be created on the server.  `htop` or `top` command can help to detect the kswapd activity.
 (Make sure to also reduce the swappiness of the kernel after creating the swapfile.
 This is show below.)

 ## Steps